 Why quarterly treatment falls short

 The logic behind quarterly treatment is usually cost — treating once every three months costs less upfront than treating monthly.
-But the math doesn't hold up when you factor in what happens to your system in between treatments.
+But for Maintane, the intended routine is monthly because the product is designed around a simple repeatable habit.

 When to treat in addition to your monthly schedule